 I spent two decades as a road warrior, traveling the world doing seminars on life balance, civility, and community building.
 I’ve worked in thirteen countries and visited many others.
-More than 100,000 people from all walks of life have attended my 1,500 programs.
+More than 100,000 people from all walks of life have attended more than 1,500 of my programs.
 Clients included the Knights of England, LucasFilm, Scottish Heritable Trust, Astley and Pearce of Singapore, the U.S. Departments of State and Defense, every branch of the U.S. military, a number of airlines, hotels, banks, education systems, and many more.

 I feel fortunate to have come to know so many people from around the globe.
 I’ve learned much more from them than they could possibly have learned from me.
 I take their down-to-earth lessons and combine them with my most up-to-date inspirations to craft stories that are compelling, provocative, and just plain fun.